jpdery/moobile-core-doc/Source/Classes/Control/Image.md

 ### getSource() {#getSource}

-Returns the image source from the `src` attribute of the element.
+Returns the image's source from the `src` attribute of the element.

 #### Returns:

-- String The image source.
+- String The image's source.

 #### Example: